aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/working-with-documents-from-external-sources/work-with-document-market-by-sensitivity-label/_index.md

 5. Open the Office 365 home page and open the Word application in a browser.
 6. Create a new DOCX document with some content.
 7. In the Word application, on the "Home" tab, select the menu "Sensitivity" → "Confidential" → "All Employees".
 The document will be marked with a sensitivity label and encrypted.
 8. Select the "One Drive" application and save the created file to your local machine.
-Log out of your account in the Word desctop application.
-Check that dowloaded document can not be opened.
+Log out of your account in the Word desktop application.
+Check that downloaded document can not be opened.
 It will be the input file for the application.

 {{% alert color="primary" %}}